aestelle/Estelle_biophysical_plots/README.md

 ## Who am I?
-My name is Aidan Estelle, at the time of writing a Postdoctoral researcher in the Elisar Barbar lab at Oregon State University.
+My name is Aidan Estelle, at the time of writing I am a Postdoctoral researcher in the Elisar Barbar lab at Oregon State University.
 My work combines computational and experimental biophysics with a focus on NMR spectroscopy, protein-protein interactions, and Bayesian statistical analysis.